worldskillsuk/national-resources/5 - National Competition Test Projects/2024 - National Finals/module-c/README.md

-# WorldSkills UK 2024, Stage 3, Module C: (Back-End Development)
+# WorldSkills UK 2024, National Files, Module C: (Back-End Development)

 ## For Competitors

 Distributable files are in [dist](dist).
 These files are intended to be shared with competitors and include the test project and media files.

-## For Experts
+## For Educators

 Files relevant to the running of the competition are in [src](src).
-These files are intended for authorised members only and must NOT be shared with competitors.
+These files are intended for learning purposes as "reverse engineering" approach.

 ### Example Solution